gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 ### Affected parties

-INPUT ELI

-operators, traders
+***Operators***
+Companies who place relevant commodities/products on the Union market or exports them.
+'Placing on the market’ means the first making available of a relevant commodity or relevant product on the Union market (EU 2023, § 2.15/16).

+***Traders***
+Any party in the supply chain other than the operator who, in the course of a commercial activity, makes relevant products available on the market (like retail) (EU 2023; § 2.17).

 ### In scope/out of scope

-It is important to note that the EUDR specifies a number of responsibilities for companies placing the mentioned commodities into the EU market, most notably (no claim to completeness):
+It is important to note that the EUDR specifies a number of responsibilities for companies placing the mentioned commodities/products into the EU market, most notably (no claim to completeness):

 1. Ensure that products are not placed on the market or exported unless they are deforestation-free, produced in accordance with relevant legislation, and covered by a due diligence statement.
 (EU 2023, § 3)
 2. Make available a due diligence statement to the competent authorities while keeping a record of these statements for five years (EU 2023, § 4.1 and § 4.2)